khromov/wp-instant-articles/readme.txt

 == Changelog ==

 = 1.3 =
-* Added support for subresource.
+* Supercharge your site by specifying which subresources to load.
 More info: https://www.chromium.org/spdy/link-headers-and-server-hint/link-rel-subresource

 = 1.2 =
 * Sticky post preloading